 Has any woman ever won a NASCAR race?

-Unfortunately, no woman has won a NASCAR race.
-The best results include a pole position by Danica Patrick in 2013, and 6th spot achieved by Patrick in 2014, and Janet Guthrie in 1977.
+Unfortunately, no woman has ever won a NASCAR race.
+The best results include a pole position by Danica Patrick in 2013, and a 6th spot achieved by Patrick in 2014, and Janet Guthrie in 1977.

 Who is the winningest active NASCAR driver?